Erich Hilgenfeldt: World War I service and employment

-Nazi Party service
+Nazi Party career

-On 1 August 1929, Hilgenfeldt became an NSDAP member (no. 143642), and by 1932 he had become NSDAP Kreisleiter (District Leader) and by 1933 NSDAP Gauinspektor for Inspektion I Groß-Berlin.
-By 1931 he was a municipal councillor for Berlin-Welmersdorf.
+Hilgenfeldt was politically involved with the militant German veteran's organization, Der Stahlhelm before joining the Nazi Party on 1 August 1929 (membership number 143,642).
+By 1932, he had become a NSDAP Kreisleiter (District Leader) in Berlin and, by 1933, NSDAP Gauinspektor for Inspektion I Groß-Berlin.
+He was a Party organizer and propagandist and worked closely with the Berlin Gauleiter, Joseph Goebbels.
+By 1931, he was a municipal councilor for Berlin-Welmersdorf.

 Hilgenfeldt worked as office head at the NSDAP Office for People's Welfare and in close association with the Nationalsozialistische Volkswohlfahrt (NSV), or the National Socialist People's Welfare.
-By organizing a charity drive to celebrate Hitler's Birthday on 20 April 1931, Joseph Goebbels named him the head of the NSV.
+By organizing a charity drive to celebrate Hitler's Birthday on 20 April 1931, Goebbels named him the head of the NSV.
 The NSV was named the single Nazi Party welfare organ in May 1933.
-On 21 September 1933 he was appointed as Reich Commissioner for the Winterhilfswerk (Winter Support Programme).
-Under Hilgenfeldt the programme was massively expanded, so that the régime deemed it worthy to be called the "greatest social institution in the world."
+On 21 September 1933 he was appointed as Reich Commissioner for the Winterhilfswerk (Winter Relief Fund).
+Under Hilgenfeldt the programme was massively expanded, so that the régime deemed it worthy to be called the "greatest social institution in the world".
+So successful was he in building up the fund in a few weeks, that he was celebrated in the press as the "General of the Winter Relief Battle".
 One method of expansion was to absorb, or in NSDAP parlance coordinate, already existing but non-Nazi charity organizations.
 NSV was the second largest Nazi group organization by 1939, second only to the German Labor Front.

-From November of the same year, Hilgenfeldt was a member of the Reich Work Chamber (Reichsarbeitskammer), as well as the Academy for German Law and Honorary Judge at the Supreme Honour and Disciplinary Court.
+From November of the same year, Hilgenfeldt was a member of the Reich Work Chamber (Reichsarbeitskammer), as well as the Academy for German Law and an honorary judge at the Supreme Honour and Disciplinary Court.
 As NSV leader, he was also Reich Women's Leader (Reichsfrauenführerin) Gertrud Scholtz-Klink's superior.
 Also by virtue of his NSV office, he was the head of the German union of private charitable organizations, which included among its members the Protestant Inner Mission organization and the Catholic Caritas, as well as the NSV itself.
-From 1933, he also served in the Prussian Landtag as well as being a member of the Reichstag.
+In 1933, he served in the Prussian Landtag until its dissolution in October.
+At the November 1933 parliamentary election, he obtained a seat in the Reichstag from electoral constituency 2 (Berlin) and retained this seat until his death.

-Hilgenfeldt spoke at the Nuremberg Party Rally in 1936, during the Third Session of the Party Conference.
+Hilgenfeldt spoke at the Nuremberg Party Rally in 1936, during the third session of the Party conference.

-On 9 September 1937, Hilgenfeldt became SS member no. 289225, and then in 1939 a Brigadeführer in the Waffen-SS, and moreover a Main Office Leader.
+On 9 September 1937, Hilgenfeldt joined the Allgemeine SS as an SS-Oberführer with member number 289,225, and then was promoted on 30 January 1939 to SS-Brigadeführer.
+He was assigned to the personal staff of the Reichsführer-SS.

 In the course of Hilgenfeldt's career, he was not only made an honorary judge, but also appointed Chairman of the Reich Association for Offender Support (Reichsverband für Straffälligenbetreuung).
-Furthermore, he was also awarded the Danziger Kreuz, First Class.
-He ultimately reached the rank of Gruppenführer.
+Furthermore, he was also awarded the Danziger Kreuz, first class.
+He ultimately reached the rank of SS-Gruppenführer.